wjcarpenter/gvoice-sms-takeout-xml/README.md

 The script usually names a specific file that gives it a headache.
 Sometimes the script will not know that it's misbehaving, in which case you have a little detective work to do.
-In the XML outputs, input file names are includes as XML comments.
+In the XML outputs, input file names are included as XML comments.
 For the case of being unable to find referenced attachments, it's probably some new quirk of the trial and error way the script has of figuring it out.
 (There are some bugs/mistakes in the Google Takeout attachment file names